vertica/VerticaPy/CONTRIBUTING.md

   135,
   'Montreal, PQ / Chesterville, ON']]
 ```
+The last thing to know before writing an entire function is the save_to_query_profile() method.
+It is used to save the method call in a specific Vertica table.
+This table can be used to run statistics or in order to debug some code.

+The function is quite simple and it uses 4 main parameters:
+ - name: it is the name of the function.
+ - path: it is the location of the function.
+For example, the method corr of the vDataFrame is located in vdataframe.vDataFrame.
+ - json_dict: it is the dictionary of the different parameters.
+ - query_label: it is the name to give to the identifier column in the query profile table.

+You'll understand quickly how to use the function in the following examples.

 For example, let's create a method to compute the correlations between two vDataFrame columns.
 ```python
 # Example correlation method for a vDataFrame